How to Remove Kohl’s Late Charges From Your Credit Report

 How a Kohl’s Late Payment Affects Your Credit Score

-According to Equifax, even one missed payment could cause your credit score to drop.
-And any derogatory marks on your credit report will stay there for up to seven years.
+Even one late payment can cause damage.
+A missed payment can lower your credit score, and derogatory marks on your credit report may remain for up to seven years.

 See also: How Long Do Late Payments Stay on a Credit Report?